Faculty and Academic Executive

 If you begin your year in a graduate program with full-time or part-time fee installments, and then within the same tuition anniversary year enter the program year where continuing fees are assessed, your annual maximum will reduce to the continuing fee.
 For example, if you started your tuition anniversary year on May 1 in year two of a full-time master’s program and on September 1 you entered year three of the program, your annual maximum would change from $4,897.86 to $2,237.67 (the continuing fee).

 Your balance at any point in time is your annual maximum, less any amount you have used during your anniversary year.

-The amounts in the table above apply to domestic students.
+The amounts in the table above apply to domestic students (effective May 1, 2018).
 International students are charged international tuition fees and starting May 1, 2017 these fees will be covered under by the Tuition Waiver.
 Refer to the current UBC Academic Calendar for international tuition fees.

 What costs are not covered by the Tuition Waiver?

 The Tuition Waiver does not cover the following:

 - Any non-refundable deposit for undergraduate and graduate credit courses/programs that are paid prior to registration.

 - Tuition fees covered by funding that is not repayable, such as scholarships and prizes, sponsorship by a third party, bursaries and grants and the Graduate Support Initiative (applies to students registered in a master’s or PhD program after September 30, 2007).